Bookmark saved

 She was somewhere else.

 "Kate."
 Chelsea took the girl's face in her hands, gently tilting it until they were eye to eye.
-Kate's skin felt cool against her palms.
+Kate's skin was cool against her palms.
 Her cheeks had lost the healthy flush they used to carry.
 "I need you to come back.
 Whatever you're seeing, whatever you're hearing, you need to come back to me.
 Now."

 For a long, terrible moment, nothing happened.
 Kate stared through Chelsea as if she wasn't there.
-As if Chelsea was the ghost, the insubstantial one, the thing that didn't quite exist.

 "Chelsea?"
 Her voice was small.
 Lost.
 The voice of someone who had been very far away.